Sustainable Exploration

 Niko Grapsas founded Sustainable Exploration to govern irreversible commitments in environments where evidence does not fully converge before action is required.

-His work focuses on decision-gated exploration under persistent uncertainty, especially where verification requires disturbance and disturbance itself can harden
+His work focuses on decision-gated exploration under persistent uncertainty, especially where verification requires disturbance and disturbance itself can create

 Founder & Steward